 The best bottoms aren’t just longer in rise, they’re also longer in length.
-I prefer 3/4, 7/8, or full length bottoms.
-Basically, I want something that reaches past the widest part of my calf muscle.
+Basically, I look for something that reaches past the widest part of my calf muscle.
 Crops that just barely go past the knee usually don’t work as well, and I never wear shorts because of the possibility of friction and burn on the backs of your knees with many skills and tricks.

 Try a bodysuit

 I admit I haven’t tried one myself yet, but this is a popular choice I see around my studio.
 Leotards or bodysuits layered under or over a pair of leggings provides extra coverage and won’t move as much as a tee.
-Something like this Zella bodysuit or this one from lululemon look promising.
+Something like this one from lululemon look promising.
 Or, if you want to go a step further, a catsuit is very practical for silks!

 My favorite styles to wear to class